NeoniteDev/Carbon/README.md

 <!-- FAQs -->
 ## FAQs

- * How do I access Neonite V2?
+ * How do I access the Neonite dashboard?
    * You can access Neonite V2's dashboard at http://localhost:5595/.
  * Can I go in-game?
    * Yes, press `f3` in the lobby to go in-game.